B95 - Streptococcus, Staphylococcus, and Enterococcus as the cause of diseases classified elsewhere

 What are the treatments for staph infections?

 Treatment for staph infections is antibiotics.
-Depending on the type of infection, you may get a cream, ointment, medicines (to swallow), or intravenous (IV).
+Depending on the type of infection, the antibiotics might be a cream, ointment, medicines (to swallow), or intravenous (IV) medicine.
 If you have an infected wound, your provider might drain it.
 Sometimes you may need surgery for bone infections.

 Some staph infections, such as MRSA (methicillin-resistant Staphylococcus aureus), are resistant to many antibiotics.
 There are still certain antibiotics that can treat these infections.